NOAA-EMC/EVS/.github/pull_request_template.md

+<b>Note to developers: You must you this PR template!</b>

 ## Description of Changes

-Please include a summary of the changes and the related GitHub issue.
+Please include a summary of the changes and the related GitHub issue(s).
 Please also include relevant motivation and context.

 ## Devleoper Questions and Checklist